robolyst/osquant/content/papers/recursive-least-squares-linear-regression/index.md

     - mathematics
 ---

+*I first learned about this algorithm in the book Kernel Adaptive Filter: A Comprehensive Introduction[^Liu-2010] sometime in 2012 or 2013.
+This book goes in depth into how to build kernel filters and does a fantastic job of easing you into the mathematics.
+I highly recommend having a read if you can.*

+In my trading algorithms, at each time period, I use a linear regression to predict future returns of each instrument in my portfolio.
+I previously fit this regression at each time step.
+However, the solution to the least--squares problem can be rewritten so that the weight vector is updated at each time period without refitting the entire model.
+This means that my algorithm run significantly faster speeding up back tests.

 # Least squares

 Define a sequence of training data \\( \\{ \boldsymbol{x}_t, y_t \\}\_{t=1}^{i-1} \\) where we want to predict \\( y_t \\) with \\( \boldsymbol{x}_t \\).
 We can use least-squares to define a minimisation problem: